The strategic intent layer for AI agents

 Built for people shipping with agents today

-Forge is in early access, for founders and engineering teams already building with AI agents and losing context, tokens, and sprints to drift.
+Helen’s Foundry is in early access, for founders and engineering teams already building with AI agents and losing context, tokens, and sprints to drift.

 You are building solo, with agents doing the work.